 I LOVE, I mean LOVE that Pennsound has put up all the Pound material.
 I have it all in bootlegs and tapes of course but it is wonderful to have it there, finally, I mean it is THE MOST OUT there of anything on that site or ubu web!
 EP is the best.
 I used to listen to those tapes over and over in my car in the late 70’s when I was a teenager.
 To me it was Punk.
 And hearing it now it brings back summer and my youth!
 Listening to the Spoleto recording, maybe my fav for its restrained intensity, I am taken aback just how his late syntax has totally effected me.
 Liz and I were listening and we could hear my poem Homer’s Anger loud and clear for instance.
 Amazing.
 And Richard’s head note makes me want to listen further.

 In 1998 Jerre Mangione passed away.
 Jerre had been on the faculty of English at Penn since the early sixties, and retired perhaps a year or two after I arrived in '85.
 Because of his involvement in the 1930s as a young administrator in the Federal Writers' Project, I sought him out, lunched with him, interviewed him, and came to admire him.
 I read his novels and of course studied his history of the FWP, The Dream and the Deal.
-Soon after his passing the Pennsylvania Gazette asked me to write a short piece memorializing him.
-The whole essay is here.
-Here is a paragraph toward the end:

 In late spring/summer 2001 Jim O'Neil, then the higher education beat reporter for the Philadelphia Inquirer, interviewed me at length for a story about my electronic pedagogy.
 The essay would appear in the (now defunct) Inquirer Sunday Magazine in August of '01.
 In '99 and '00 I had taught three all-online versions of my modern & contemporary American poetry course, English 88.
 And I had for years been using chat rooms (the earliest was a MOO called PennMOO) and listservs to enable the students' discussion to be the central activity of the course.
 The six-year-old piece seems a bit quaint to me now, and Jim's focus (in several middle paragraphs) on my life and "development" as a teacher is a bit embarrassing, but the narrative is more or less right.
 Here's a passage from the essay, starting with the end of the biographical stuff: